storyprotocol/SIPs/README.md

-idea first shared with the community through [the Story's community forum](https://forum.story.foundation/), and after thorough discussion and attracting a supports and it can then be converted int a SIP draft. please refer to [SIP-00001](https://github.com/piplabs/SIPs/blob/main/proposals/00001-sip-process.md) for more details.
+idea first shared with the community through [the Story's community forum](https://forum.story.foundation/), and after thorough discussion and attracting support it can then be converted int a SIP draft. please refer to [SIP-00001](https://github.com/piplabs/SIPs/blob/main/proposals/00001-sip-process.md) for more details.